Screen#

 print#

-print displays text on the controller’s screen at the current cursor position and font.
+print prints text, numbers, or variable values on the controller screen at the current cursor position and font.

 Usage: